levysantiago/backend-challenge/README.md

 ## E2E Test

-Before running the e2e test, you must run the Kafka broker container specific for testing.
+Before running the e2e test, you must run the Kafka broker container and PostgreSQL instance specific for testing.
 To do that you can run:

 ```bash
 docker compose -f docker-compose.test.yml up -d
 ```
-`Node`: About the database, a new testing schema is created in the PostgreSQL database on every test suite and deleted after the test is finished.
+`Node`: About the database, a new testing schema is created in the PostgreSQL testing database on every test suite and deleted after the test is finished.

-Then, if the new Kafka and Zookeeper containers are up and running, you can run the e2e tests:
+Then, if the new Kafka, Zookeeper and PostgreSQL containers for testing are up and running, you can run the e2e tests:

 ```bash
 # e2e tests